-Elected to the City Mission Viejo City Council on November 4, 2014, Wendy Bucknum brings to this office a wealth of practical business experience, a history of community involvement, and a solid record of volunteerism.
+Elected to the City Mission Viejo City Council on November 4, 2014, Wendy Bucknum brings to this office a wealth of practical business experience, history of community involvement, and a solid record of volunteerism.

-Residents of Mission Viejo since 1992, Wendy and her husband Paul have raised their two children in this planned community.
-During that time, she frequently has been a volunteer in classrooms, for sports teams, and at Mission Viejo Nadadores Swim Meets.
+Residents of Mission Viejo since 1992, Wendy and her husband, Paul, have raised their two children in this planned community.
+During that time, she frequently has been a volunteer in classrooms, for sports teams, and at Mission Viejo Nadadores swim meets.
 She is a past board member for both the Mission Viejo High School Aquatic Boosters and the Football Boosters, and a past committee chair for Mission Viejo High School Grad Night.

-Her goals are to preserve Mission Viejo’s parks and open spaces, to protect Mission Viejo’s schools and neighborhoods, and to enhance the community facilities Mission Viejo residents use and enjoy.
+Her goals are to preserve Mission Viejo’s parks and open spaces, protect Mission Viejo’s schools and neighborhoods, and to enhance the community facilities Mission Viejo residents use and enjoy.